gazebosim/gz-sim/tutorials/joint_controller.md

 \page jointcontrollers Joint Controllers

-Gazebo provides three joint controller plugins.
-Let's see a detailed description of each of them and example usage to help users to select right joint controller for their usage.
+Gazebo provides three joint controller plugins which are `JointController`, `JointPositionController`, and `JointTrajectoryController`.

+Let's see a detailed description of each of them and an example usage to help users select the right joint controller for their usage.

 ## 1) JointController

 - Joint controller which can be attached to a model with a reference to a single joint.